 He has published 2 books: Facing, 2004, is a collection of celebrity portraits representing a decade of work.
 It became an exhibition, which toured art galleries across Australian for more than 2 years.
 Life & Times in the Republic of Broken Hill, 2011, combines portraiture with anecdotes and an unearthing essay to create a contemporary portrait of the historic mining town.

-Robin has always been passionate and unconventional and throughout the course of his career has endeavoured to craft a style of photography which is intrinsically Australian.
+Robin has always been passionate and unconventional and throughout his career has endeavoured to craft a style of photography that is intrinsically Australian.
 Years of experience have made him an excellent collaborator and he enjoys working on any sized project to help people realise their vision.

 For commercial and advertising commissions:

 +61 419 555 245

 Feature on Robin’s portrait of Steve Irwin in the National Portrait Gallery

 Profile of Robin Sellick and his work featured in the National Portrait Gallery

 Robin’s work with Shane Warne and Adam Scott featured in a Google Arts & Culture study on photographic portraits.